ellucianEthos/course-catalog-demo/README.md

 ## Installing / Getting started

 This project uses node and npm.
 To get started clone the repository and run the following commands.
+Note - a valid Ethos Integration api key needs to be added to the code for this to work.

 ```shell
 npm install